bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p diode.md

 (ok so 'future future future me' here, fuck you all previous me's I have to do this weeks notes and you twats didn't finish it.
 Especially the prev guy, you said you where going to fucking do it reeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee)

+note that this "conversation" happened over the course of a while

 ![[ifhhjqg2h9m71.png]]

 I am going insane.